Charmed MongoDB

 juju remove-relation mongodb data-integrator

-Now try again to connect to the same URI you just used in Access the related database:
+Now try again to connect to the same URI you just used to access the related database:

 juju ssh mongodb/0